CEDARS CANCER FOUNDATION

 The goal of the Laurie J. Hendren Opal scholarship is to provide financial support to promising undergraduate students to undertake patient-centered summer research projects with the Opal Health Informatics Group at the Research Institute of the MUHC (RI-MUHC).
 One or two scholarships are awarded annually.

 Prof. Laurie Hendren was a renowned professor of Computer Science at McGill who died from metastatic breast cancer in 2019.
 As both a breast cancer patient and a computer scientist, Laurie worked tirelessly to improve the Quebec healthcare system by fighting for patients to have full and immediate access to their health data.
 Through Laurie’s collaboration with Dr. John Kildea (medical physicist) and Dr. Tarek Hijal (radiation oncologist), the Opal patient portal was born.
-As of February 2022, Opal provides patients with access to some of their health data at the MUHC and it is being continuously developed by the Opal Health Informatics group at the RI-MUHC, that Drs Kildea and Hijal continue to lead.
+Opal provides patients with access to some of their health data at the MUHC and it is being continuously developed by the Opal Health Informatics group at the RI-MUHC, that Dr Kildea continues to lead.

-In summer 2024, the following projects are proposed:
+In summer 2024, the following two projects are proposed:

 Applications are accepted from strong undergraduate students in any field of study.
 Students can participate in the design, analysis, programming, project management or any other aspect of the project that fits their experience and interest.